codersaiful/woo-product-table/readme.md

 echo do_shortcode( $settings['text'] );
 ```

 How to Change Label text for URL Field and File Type Field of ACF.
-Use following CSS.
+Use following Filter.
 ```php
 <?php